TomerAdmon/terraform-sample/ec2-ssh/README.md

 # AWS EC2 SSH Terraform module

-Terraform module which creates an AWS EC2 instance which is accesible via SSH using a username and password.
+Terraform module that creates an AWS EC2 instance which is accesible via SSH using a username and password.

 ## Usage